codechenx/tv/README.md

 - **Numbers:** Numeric order (supports integers, floats, scientific notation, thousands separators)
 - **Dates:** Chronological order (supports ISO-8601, US format, EU format, and more)

+### Statistics and Visualization

+Analyze your data with comprehensive statistics and modern ASCII plots.

-**View Statistics:** Press `i` to open a comprehensive statistics dialog showing:
+**View Statistics:** Press `i` on any column to open an interactive statistics dialog that displays:

+**For numeric columns:**
-- **For numeric columns:** count, min, max, range, sum, mean, median, mode, standard deviation, variance, quartiles (Q1, Q2, Q3), and IQR
+- Summary stats: count, min, max, range, sum
+- Central tendency: mean, median, mode
+- Dispersion: standard deviation, variance
+- Quartiles: Q1, Q2, Q3, and IQR
+- **Visual distribution:** Histogram plot showing data distribution

+**For categorical/string columns:**
-- **For string columns:** total values, unique values, frequency distribution with percentages for each value
+- Total values, unique values, missing/empty count
+- Frequency distribution with percentages
+- **Visual distribution:** Bar chart of top 15 most frequent values

+The statistics dialog features a split-pane layout with numerical stats on the left and an ASCII graph visualization on the right, powered by `asciigraph` for modern, clean plots.

 ### Search